 Johnson’s time in office has been full of scandals – so it doesn’t really come as a surprise that he has resigned.

-However, some of the vocabulary around political resignations can be a little confusing!
+Some of the vocabulary around political resignations can be a little confusing.
 Here are some useful words and phrases to help you understand and talk about Boris Johnson’s resignation!

 Vocabulary